jrihon/thesis/chapters/00_chapter/00_section_01.typ

 #grid(content-dogma, figure-dogma, columns: (1fr, 1.5fr), gutter: 1em) //#v(-0.5em)
 //stranded (ss) RNA.
 Important to clarify is that not the entire genome is fit for translation, but is divided into _introns_ and _exons_.
 These exons are the DNA sequences that are transcribed to become messenger RNA (mRNA).
 When transcribed, this mRNA is escorted outside of the nucleus and accepted by a protein complex, the ribosomes.
 These read the nucleic acid sequence by the codon - a triplet of nucleobases - and form a growing strand of amino acids, whose composition is determined by the codons read from mRNA sequence itself (_translation_).
 This specific chain of amino acids will then be accepted by a machinery to be processed and folded into a protein suitable to handle the incoming physiological signals.
+A third division can be made for RNA molecules who provide a necessary functioning to the cell.

 ==== ... as regulators of cellular functioning